-Inner voice of the Holy Spirit
+Inner Voice Of The Holy Spirit

 This term fleece is derived from Gideon’s experience.
-There are many other examples in the Old Testament where lots (where the word lottery is derived) were used to consult God.
-David sometimes used the lot to ask God for guidance.
-Our modern day version of the lot would be a little like this: “God if you want this for me then let this (an event) happen.”
-In Gideon’s case he asked God that the fleece be wet and afterwards when he was still not sure, he asked that it be dry (Judges 6:36-40).
-The fleece method can be unreliable.
+There are many other examples in the Old Testament where lots were used to consult God.
+David occasionally used them to ask for guidance.
+Our modern day version of the lot would be something like, God if you want this for me then let (a given event) happen.
+In Gideon’s case he asked that the fleece be wet and afterwards when still not sure, he asked that it becomes dry (Judges 6:36-40).
+This approach can be unreliable.
 God may choose not to speak.

 God can speak through dreams and visions as well.
-The visions usually will not need any confirmation, when you have one from God you will know.
+The visions usually will not need any confirmation, if you have one you will know.
 Dreams on the other hand can seem to come from God and yet may not.
 One way you can tell for sure is the pattern of the dream.
-God’s dreams are orderly and purposeful.
+Divinely orchestrated dreams are orderly and purposeful.

-The Peace of God
+The Peace Of God

 SO, HOW CAN I BE SURE IT IS GOD?

 The truth is that as we walk with God we will sometimes get it wrong.
 Hearing from Him is a learning process.
 That said, the aforementioned good practices will keep you on the safe side and minimize mistaken communication.
 Additionally we should always be patient.
 God will not always speak when we expect, but the answer will eventually come.
 Finally it is important to remember that He can always redirect us when we do miss His communication.